 Because we offer a wide range of degrees among our programs, you have many of options to choose from.
 On this page, you can find a few of the most common questions pertaining to our degrees.
 In the event that you do not find the answers you are looking for, feel free to contact one of our admissions representatives.

 If you think you are ready to apply to Harrison College, visit our apply online page.

 Today, it can be difficult to advance your career without a degree.
 With many educational options to choose from, how do you know which one is right for you?
 An associate degree from Harrison can help get you started in a rewarding profession while opening up your career and educational opportunities.

 The main purpose of an associate program is to provide the framework for entering a specific job by teaching the basics of that job.
 You will learn the foundational skills, proficiencies and practices for an entry-level position in the field you choose.
-Upon graduation from Harrison, you should be prepared to enter a career in a number of areas, including business, criminal justice and health sciences.
+Upon graduation from Harrison, you should be prepared to enter a career in a number of areas, including business, information technology and health sciences.
 On top of this, you may also be able to use credits from associate degree programs to begin the process of gaining your bachelor’s degree in a chosen field.

 With a full-time job, a family and other responsibilities, it might be hard to find the time to go back to school and advance your education.
 An associate degree is a great choice for those who want to improve their current career but cannot spend four years—or longer—to earn a bachelor’s degree.

 It takes approximately two years to complete associate degree programs at most colleges and universities, including Harrison, if attending full time.
 However, completion time can vary depending on a number of factors.

 Transferred credits from another college can reduce the time it takes to earn your degree.
 Another point to keep in mind is that full-time students (those taking 12 or more credit hours a quarter) will likely earn their degrees faster than part-time students.